jamesdemon923/Self_face_head/README.md

 # Self_face_head
-Use PN quads to refine a self head model in OpenGL
+Use PN triangles to refine a self head model in OpenGL